 There are a number of weeping hemlock varieties available to gardeners, all known collectively as ‘Pendula.’
 Sargent’s hemlock (‘Sargentii’) is one of the most popular.
 Others include ‘Bennett’ and ‘White Gentsch.’

-A moderate grower, weeping hemlock reaches mature heights of about 10 to 15 feet, with a width of up to 30 feet, depending on how the tree is pruned.
+A moderate grower, weeping hemlock reaches mature heights of about 10 to 15 feet (3 to 4.5 m.), with a width of up to 30 feet (9 m.), depending on how the tree is pruned.
 Weeping hemlock displays spreading branches and dense foliage with a delicate, lacy texture, but there’s nothing fragile about weeping hemlock trees, which grow in USDA plant hardiness zones 4 through 8.

 Weeping hemlock trees thrive in partial or full sunlight.
 Full shade produces a thin, unattractive plant.
 Weeping hemlock also needs average, well-drained, slightly acidic soil.
 It prefers moist conditions and doesn’t do well in dry soil or extremely hot weather.
 Also, plant weeping hemlock where the tree is protected from harsh winds.